arshohag/url-shortener/README.md

 ## Introduction

-This is a URL shortener featuring a Laravel backend and a a Vue.js frontend.
+This is a URL shortener featuring a Laravel backend and a Vue.js frontend.

 It's main features are: